Skip to content

 Can boats travel under the new bridge?

-The lifting span of the old Bridgewater Bridge was closed while the new bridge was under construction and will stay closed until the old bridge is demolished.
-In the meantime, vessels under 2.2 meters high can still pass beneath it.
+The lifting span of the old Bridgewater Bridge was closed while the new bridge was built.
 The new bridge has clearance similar to the Bowen Bridge, allowing boats to travel freely toward New Norfolk once the old bridge is removed.

 What is the speed limit on the new bridge?